DID YOU KNOW?

 DO NO HARM

 There is a fancy word for that.
-Non-maleficence means a dentist and orthodontist have a duty to refrain from harming the patient.
+Non-maleficence means the a dentist and orthodontist have a duty to refrain from harming the patient.

 This key principle is detailed in the American Dental Association’s “Principles of Ethics and Code of Professional Conduct” and includes a specific clause about dentists being obligated to keep their knowledge and skills current.

-Dentists, orthodontists, and hygienists are stuck in their old ways, and their bad habits can have severe consequences:
+Yet an alarming majority of dentists, orthodontists, and hygienists are stuck in their old ways, and their bad habits can have severe consequences:

-HOW WOULD YOU FEEL?
+HOW WOULD

-Imagine receiving this infection control letter from your State Department of Health.
+Imagine receiving this letter from your State Department of Health.
 This letter is real.
 You could be the next unlucky recipient of an official government invitation to come get your free blood test because you may have been exposed to hepatitis C, hepatitis B, human immunodeficiency virus (HIV), or any number of other infectious diseases while receiving dental treatment.

 Wait a minute . . .
 I can get AIDS from going to the dentist or orthodontist??!